 The following sections provide port usage information for the Connect system.
-For easier printing and viewing, the information is divided into three parts, as shown in the table below.
+For easier printing and viewing, the information is divided into three parts, as shown in Devices Included in Parts 1, 2, and 3.

 Table 80: Devices Included in Parts 1, 2, and 3